kingyau991319/IERG3280_Project/README.md

 that have few data type, name, school, interests, age and friend

-and we need to separate these vlaue and compare them each other
+and we need to separate these vlaue and compare them each other process and compare them throught different methods, that get the output and sort it

+# person_data
+That is my csv file to count and store the data, for reference and monitoring

+# output.txt
+It is the output data file to show the real number
+I have not set the threshold for that because that is depend on the